Browse Policies & Filtering

 [!IMPORTANT] The profile’s default policy is the fallback for users who don’t match any Entra group in the Persona.
 Choose carefully, unmapped users get this.

-Step 2: Create a Persona
+Step 2: Connect your tenant and create a Persona

 Map groups to policies and set priority